What is a California Conservatorship Bond?

 Section 8480 of the California Probate Code: “if two or more are appointed as conservators, the court may require either a separate bond from each or a joint and several bond.”

 How does a California Conservatorship Bond work?

-It is an agreement among three people, namely:
+It is an agreement between three people, namely:

 Principal – conservator/fiduciary